-The Incorporated Trustees of the Gospel Worker Society is a nonprofit organization that publishes nondenominational, fundamental Christian literature.
+The Incorporated Trustees of the Gospel Worker Society is an organization that publishes nondenominational, fundamental Christian literature.
 The first seed of this endeavor was planted in 1895 under the direction of the Reverend William Brunner Musselman, a Mennonite preacher from Pennsylvania, who then was presiding elder of his Conference.

 On 5 January 1895, in Annandale, New Jersey, the Reverend Mr. Musselman and seven women from his church began a home missionary ministry that is now known as the Gospel Worker Society.
 The purpose of this ministry was twofold: to reach people who were not reached by the churches in their communities and to encourage people to receive the Lord Jesus Christ as their personal Saviour from sin.